Filed under the categories

 Fulham / Bar / Restaurant / Cuisine: Eclectic

-Live sports bar in Fulham - being this close to Chelsea FC's Stamford Bridge stadium, it's little wonder that this west London bar is crazy about football.
-It has 9 HD plasma screens dotted around the ground floor area so that you can be stood in any part of the bar and not miss a single kick.
-There's also a screen in the private dining room upstairs in the Brasa restaurant if you want to organise your own sports party.
+if you're organising a World Cup get-together in west London, Broadway Bar and Grill pub is always screening live sports in Fulham.
+Being so close to Chelsea FC's Stamford Bridge stadium, it's little wonder that this sports bar is crazy about football.
+There are 8 HD plasma screens dotted around the ground floor, 360 views of the game wherever you are stood.
+There's also a HD plasma screen in the private dining room upstairs in the Brasa restaurant if you want to organise your own private World Cup party.
 The Sky Sports Ultimate package this bar boasts means different games can be shown simultaneously if need be.
 ESPN is also available.
+Just don't mention any team that doesn't play in blue.

 Venue Managers: think you should be here?